DeltaMod/FFAST-MPEG/README.md

 ![The planned appearance of the Editor for version whatever.](https://raw.githubusercontent.com/DeltaMod/FFAST-MPEG/master/FFAST-MPEG-Layout.png)

 **Currently doing**
   * Implementnig Video to Gif conversion.
 Since we need to create a palette before we create the gif, this is a two step operation.
-Thus, I will need to figure out how to check if a subprocess has completed before movoing onto the next step.
+Thus, I will need to figure out how to check if a subprocess has completed before moving onto the next step.

 **Planned Features**